a-belevich/blog/averages_in_metrics.md

 Apparently, it means that we'll count the average rate over the period that the series exists.
 So, suddenly we have 30 time series, each averaging to 100.
 But then, each of them affects the totals for the next 24 hours (since they still are visible in the lookback window).
-`sum` starts at 500 Monday morning (since we only saw 5 series over 24 hours before that), but then it starts to grow.
+`sum` starts at 500 on Monday morning (since we only saw 5 series over 24 hours before that), but then it starts to grow.
 By the end of Monday it inflates up to 3000 requests per second.

 The same logic applies to calculating average latencies: `sum by (le) (avg_over_time(...[1d]))` vs `avg_over_time(sum by (le) (...)[1d:])`.
 Or to derivatives (the availability).
 Availability masks the problem, since both numerator and denominator got affected by the same re-deployments.
-But, it still means that elevated error rate during the weekdays affect overall availability differently, compared to the same error rate during a weekend.
+But it still means that elevated error rate during the weekdays hits the overall availability rating differently, compared to the same error rate during a weekend.

 Don't even know whether my understanding is correct; and don't know whether it's only me who finds this behavior